 Ask a travel doctor which vaccinations you need before travelling – and make sure you do this at least a month in advance.
 I got Yellow Fever and Tetanus shots before leaving New Zealand.
 In reality, there are a lot of relevant shots which you can (and should) get.

 There is no vaccination for malaria.
 It is recommended to take malaria tablets for at least two weeks before entering the Amazon and for at least four weeks after leaving.
 This will prevent you from picking up the disease.

 Make sure you buy a strong repellent.
 Be sure to ask before you buy if it is effective against malaria mosquitos.
+Active ingredients to look for in mosquito repellent are DEET, IR3535, or Picaridin.
+An effective repellent will have at least one of these ingredients, but there aren’t really any that contain all of them.
 Spray it on your whole body before you get dressed and then spray some over top of your clothes, too, just for good measure.

 Try to avoid mosquitos as much as possible.
 If you can use a mosquito net etc, even better.
 If you’re going to be spending time inside the jungle, be aware that there are huge quantities of mosquitos, especially at night time.